tc39/proposal-type-annotations/README.md

 On top of this, JSDoc comments only provide a subset of the feature set supported in TypeScript, in part because it's difficult to provide expressive syntax within JSDoc comments.

-Nevertheless, the JSDoc-based syntax remains useful, and the need for some form of type annotations in JavaScript was significant enough for the TypeScript team to invest in it.
+Nevertheless, the JSDoc-based syntax remains useful, and the need for some form of type annotations in JavaScript was significant enough for the TypeScript team to invest in it and the community to create tooling to support type-checking using JSDoc in <sup>[[1](https://www.npmjs.com/package/flow-jsdoc)], [[2](https://www.npmjs.com/package/babel-plugin-jsdoc-runtime-typecheck)]</sup>.

-For these reasons, the goal of this proposal is to allow a very large subset of TypeScript syntax to appear as-is in JavaScript source files, interpreted as comments.
+For these reasons, this proposal explores and expects to a larger syntax to appear as-is in JavaScript source files, interpreted as comments.

 ## Proposal